-November 15th is National Recycling Day.
-While the holiday started as a way to encourage a positive action for the planet, the truth is that recycling is not as simple of a solution as we were taught.
-Humans have produced so much waste in recent decades, but most of that waste isn’t being recycled anymore (reference).
+We grew up with recycling engrained in us from a young age.
+It was the entry-level green lifestyle choice and a prerequisite for calling yourself an environmentalist.
+But today, the truth is that recycling is not as simple of a solution as we were taught.
+Humans have produced so much waste in recent decades, and most of that waste isn’t being recycled anymore (reference).

 So, what can we do?
 Before recycling, we can focus on reducing and reusing items as much as possible.
 One way to do this is by finding ways to repurpose things like packaging instead of sending it to the recycling center or landfill after one use.
 To get started, here are a few creative projects to get more use out of the containers from your leftover beauty products.